 However, you can potentially shorten your waiting period or get extras cover with no waiting period for particular services.
 Some health funds or policies allow you to start claiming on select extras services straight away with no waiting period, while some have promotions from time to time that waive some extras cover waiting periods to attract more members.

-Some of the extras services that may waive waiting periods include:
+Some of the extras services that may have waived waiting periods include:

 That said, you’re unlikely to get waiting periods waived on more expensive services like major dental or orthodontics.